 Annual and total run time records are being kept by the facility as noted above.
 Malfunction and maintenance records are being kept as part of the maintenance work order system at the facility.
-These records are kept electronically and were available for review.
+EUFIREPUMP has run a total of 63.5 hours for the life of the unit.
+EUEMERGEN ran a total of six hours during the review period and has run 496 hours for the life of the unit.